-A historic accessory building, which was damaged in 2016 when a tree fell on it, will also be rebuilt for a spa room near the northeast corner of the property within the front and side yard setback.
-On the 0.20 acre (tax lot 1500) property to the east, the applicant is proposing to construct a 27-space parking lot.
-The parking lot will serve the proposed Wellness Retreat Center.
+A separate historic accessory building ("shed") which was damaged in 2016 when a tree fell on it, will also be rebuilt for a spa room near the northeast corner of the property within the front and side yard setback.
+On the 0.20-acre (tax lot 1500) property to the east, the applicant is proposing to construct a 27-space parking lot to serve the proposed Wellness Retreat Facility.

-To achieve all this development on the 1 acre (tax lot 1600) and 0.20 acre (tax lot 1500) properties, the applicant is requesting the following variances for encroachments into the yard:
+To achieve the proposed development on the 1-acre (tax lot 1600) and 0.20-acre (tax lot 1500) properties, the applicant is requesting to consolidate lots 1 and 2 in Block 1 of the Thor's Heights Replat.
+Additionally, the applicant is requesting the following variances for encroachments into the yards:

-Figure 1- Yard dimensions and encroachments for tax lot 1600
+Figure 2 - Yard Encroachments for tax lot 1600